mlnck/mlnck-portfolio/user/pages/01.home/_focused/02.mlnck-me/default.md

         - mlnck
 ---

-Over a dozen years in the industry, and I'm more passionate now than ever.
+<p class="summary">Over a dozen years in the industry, and I'm more passionate now than ever.</p>

 ===